Not sure if you call these candy dishes or planters or cat bowls.

-You can buy one of these milk glass thingies at practically any thrift store in any city on any day.
-I found mine at a yard sale though and it’s part of my Yard Sale Makeover series.
+But you can buy one of these milk glass thingies at practically any thrift store in any city on any day.

 Oh, did I mention these succulents are rubber?

 Yeah.
 I got tired of my real ones dying.

 Rubber doesn't get all picky about when you water it.